MikeBusuttil/kaggle/README.md

   - does it make sense to train 2 separate models?
 - Why does changing the SalePrice to float increase the error?
 - How do I choose the right number of estimators when different validation set splits yield wildly different number of rounds til stopping (+/- ~50%)
+- Is there a good way to get a measure of confidence with each prediction from a model (ie. SalePrice for house 123 could be off by 5%, SalePrice for house 456 could be off by like %50)